 The Fashion Police is our clothes-vetting squad, past which all pieces must get.
 We can also help price items--if you’re unsure, just leave “0” in the price field and we’ll help you out.

 Our blog is where to find news, updates, interviews, articles, features on closets and their people, and random bits and pix.
-We believe strongly in eco matters, in preserving and reusing, in "haute-cycling"--but we won't bore you with it.
+The overall theme: Re-Valuing, in every possible sense.
+We believe strongly in eco matters, in preserving and reusing, in the maker movement, in "haute-cycling"--but we won't bore you with it.
 You can also stalk us on Twitter, Facebook, Pinterest, and Instagram.